ddmitov/perl-executing-browser/README.md

 * PEB does not need and does not implement any kind of server, but will start one if so configured.
 * PEB executes with no sandbox only local Perl 5 scripts and users have full access to their local files.
-* Cross-origin requests and cross-site scripting are disabled.
+* Cross-site scripting are disabled.
-  Calling web scripts from a local page is blocked.
   Calling local Perl scripts from a web page is blocked.
 * Files or folders can not be selected with their full paths from web pages.